Zarrickisdea/Schwing/README.md

 # Realm of Xados

 ## Description
-Welcome to Realm of Xados, an infinite runner game I'm currently working on This project was inspired by my love of escape scenarios in games like Ori, Uncharted etc.
+Welcome to Realm of Xados, an infinite runner game I'm currently working on.

+This project was inspired by my love of escape scenarios in games like Ori, Uncharted etc.

 The game currently has a procedurally generated infinte level system and a movement style involving lots of swinging (guess where I got that from)